FishlandicFishy/lexicring/archival/genalphid-language.md

 <b>Genalphid</b> is a term I have coined to refer to <b>people within Generation Alpha</b>.

-The <b>Genalphid Language</b> is spoken by the Genalphids in a secretive manner.
+The <b>Genalphid Language</b> is spoken by the Genalphids secretively.
 It is a language isolate.
 Not to be confused with "Genalphid English", the Genalphid dialect of English.

 ## Phonology